-With so many caregiving and other related health and wellness applications in the App Store for iPhones and iPads and in Google Play for Android devices, finding something worthy could prove to be an overwhelming endeavor.
+With so many caregiving, health and wellness applications available in the App Store for iPhones and iPads and the Google Play store for Android devices, finding something worthy could prove to be a time-consuming and overwhelming endeavor.

 Lotsa Helping Hands

-Other apps to check out
+Other caregiving apps to check out

 • First Aid: American Red Cross.
 Get clear and concise first aid and CPR instructions in the event of an emergency.